This page contains information on key concepts related to Binary Authorization.

 in YAML format before importing it back to your project.
 The YAML format

 reflects the internal structure of a policy in Binary Authorization storage.

 For more information on this format, see

 Policy YAML Reference.

 Each Google Cloud Platform (GCP) project can have exactly one policy.
 In a single project configuration, this policy governs the deployment to GKE where all resources in the deployment pipeline are part of the same project.
 For a multi-project configuration, it's possible for single policy to govern the deployment of images from Container Registry in one project to a GKE cluster running in still another project.

 A rule is the part of a policy that defines constraints that container images must pass before they can be deployed.
-Most often, a rule specifies which attestors must verify that all required internal processes have completed before deployment.
+Most often, a rule will require one or more digitally signed attestations.
+When the signature on each required attestation is verified - indicating that all required internal processes have completed - the container may be deployed.
 A rule can also allow or deny all deployments from specific Container Registry paths and/or to specific GKE clusters.